Gregorit/Debt-o-mator/README.md

 $ python manage.py createsuperuser
 ```

-Finally we can start to run the server:
+Finally we can run the server:

 ```
 $ python manage.py runserver